hanhanwu/Hanhan_Data_Science_Resources/README.md

  * Improved Crowd sourcing for Taxonomy: https://github.com/hanhanwu/Hanhan_Data_Science_Resources/blob/master/hcomp13.pdf
  * CrowdFlower, the crowd sourcing platform (not free): https://www.crowdflower.com/
  * Amazon MTurk (not free): https://requester.mturk.com/create/sentiment/about
+ * One day, when I become rich and popular enough, I should fund a Passion Group, organizing qualified people to do crowd-sourcing volunteer work, because we all have passion

 ********************************************************